AI · The 2026 evaluation

 Getting cited by ChatGPT, Claude, and Perplexity.

 When a US buyer asks ChatGPT, Claude, or Perplexity who solves their problem, the cross-border supplier is either cited inside the AI engine's answer or absent from the shortlist.
-This is not SEO.
+The work is structural, not promotional.

 03 · Regulatory